Dread (forum)

 Dread is a Reddit-like dark web discussion forum featuring news and discussions around darknet markets.
-The site's administrators go by the alias of Paris and HugBunter.
+The site's administrators go by the aliases of Paris and HugBunter.

 History

 Dread is a popular community hub which has been described as a "Reddit-style forum" and the successor of the seized DeepDotWeb for discussion around market law enforcement activity and scams.
 It came to prominence in 2018 after Reddit banned several darknet market discussion communities, rapidly reaching 12,000 registered users within three months of being launched, and 14,683 users by June 2018.

 In September 2019, HugBunter's dead man's switch was triggered, accompanied by a weeks-long absence, signifying the temporary loss of control over the site.
-The site would be reinstated in November, with a revamped user interface, and remains active as of September 2025.
-It became known that the cause of the outage was a server failure, according to HugBunter, despite rumors concerning a potential compromising from a third party or law-enforcement authority.
+The site would be reinstated in November, with a revamped user interface, and remains active as of May 2026.
+It became known that the cause of the outage was a server failure, according to HugBunter, despite rumors being circulated by forum users concerning a potential compromising from a third party or law-enforcement authority.